Barry O'Toole

-George Barry O'Toole (1886 – 26 March 1944) was a founding member of the Catholic Radical Alliance.
+George Barry O'Toole, OSB (11 Dec 1886 – 26 March 1944) was an American Catholic priest and activist.
+He was a member of the Benedictines and a founding member of the Catholic Radical Alliance.

+Career

 He was important for clarifying the right of Catholics to conscientious objector status.
-He began his religious career as a parish priest, and as a U.S. Army chaplain in World War I.
+He began his religious career as a parish priest and as a U.S. Army chaplain in World War I.

 Education career

 He taught philosophy at both St. Vincent College, Latrobe, Pennsylvania and Seton Hill College.
 He was the first president (rector) of the Catholic University of Peking.
 He also was the head of the Philosophy department at Duquesne University.

 Labor activities

-He was a founding member of the Catholic Radical Alliance, an early labor support organization in Pittsburgh, Pennsylvania, and was important to the foundation of St. Joseph's House of Hospitality, also in Pittsburgh.
+He was a founding member of the Catholic Radical Alliance, an early labor support organization in Pittsburgh, Pennsylvania with two other priests, Charles Owen Rice and Carl Hensler.
+He was important to the foundation of St. Joseph's House of Hospitality, also in Pittsburgh.

 Pacifist activities

 In 1939, he stated that a just war was nearly impossible, because the "modern abuse of universal conscription" made wars on so gigantic a scale as to be unjustifiable.
 Later he testified before a Senate hearing in opposition to the Burke-Wadsworth Act, a conscription act pending before Congress in 1940.